microsoft/tyger/docs/introduction/installation.md

 First, ensure you're logged into the Azure CLI using `az login`.

-Next, generate an installation configuration file with:
+Next, generate the file with:

 ```bash
 tyger config create
 ```

 This command runs an interactive wizard, resulting in a config file saved on your system.
-Retrieve its path with:
+You can retrieve its path with:

 ```bash
 tyger config get-path